Modern (Seattle building): History

 Martin Selig Real Estate announced its intention to build a 36-story residential and office tower in October 2014, shortly after purchasing three buildings on 3rd Avenue near Lenora Street for a total of $16.9 million.
 One of the block's buildings housed the Jewish Federation of Greater Seattle and was the site of a shooting in 2006.

 The mixed-use project initially had 140 luxury apartments and 13 floors of office space, but was changed to 384 market-rate apartments and 9 floors of offices during design review.
 The downtown design review board approved the revised design in March 2016.
 Co-working company WeWork was announced as the building's main tenant in September by Selig, and confirmed in August 2017.
 WeWork was planned to occupy 200,000 sqft of office space on the lower nine floors, while the upper 23 floors would have 384 co-living residential units under the WeLive brand.

 The city government approved the design of Selig's Third and Lenora project in April 2017, with no major conditions or changes.
 The owner of a nearby printing shop filed an appeal of the city's design approval over the width of the tower, measuring 178 ft facing 3rd Avenue, but the hearing examiner declined to take action.
 The three buildings on the site were demolished in August 2017 and construction of the Third and Lenora building began a month later under the direction of general contractor Lease Crutcher Lewis.

 The building was topped out in August 2019 with the completion of steel framing for the two-story penthouse and amenities center.
 In October 2019, Martin Selig Real Estate announced that its lease with WeWork would be terminated by mutual agreement amid the latter's financial situation following its cancelled initial public offering.
 Selig stated that he would continue to work on the near-complete building, which was originally scheduled to open in late 2020.
 The opening was pushed back to late 2021 due to the COVID-19 pandemic and additional work required to convert the WeLive units to 222 apartments.
 A children's play area is planned for the 12th floor as part of the conversion to larger apartments for families.
 The project was renamed the "Modern" in late 2020.

+Leasing of the residential units began in 2022 while the office portion remained vacant.
+A proposal to convert the office portion into 160 residential units on eight floors was filed by Selig in January 2024.